All Episodes

 What do you think China's plans are?

-even in California openly hostile you know, statements that China's ready to fight and showing their war plan clearly against the U.S. and and proudly boasting about a showdown with our Navy in the South China Sea.
+Yet they've been very hostile to the U.S., lecturing American elected officials about even visiting Taiwan, lecturing the current Speaker of the House with meeting with the Taiwanese president, even in California, then, you know, openly hostile, you know, statements that China's ready to fight and showing their war plan clearly against the U.S. and proudly boasting about a showdown with our Navy in the South China Sea.

 They believe that they are the world's only legitimate state.

-And they've also said publicly since two thousand seventeen that the moon and Mars are sovereign Chinese territory.
+And they've also said publicly since 2017 that the moon and Mars are sovereign Chinese territory.

 That makes the United States a colony in their view.

-And I know that sounds ludicrous but uh we ignore what the Chinese have been saying.
+And I know that sounds ludicrous, but we ignore what the Chinese have been saying.

 That's a phrase that has resonance in Communist Party lingo.